khuzama98/Web3Distrupt-Workshop/README.md

 ## Buy Me A Coffee ☕

 This project demonstrates a basic smart contract usage.
-The project is designed to give basic concepts of smart contracts to the participants of Web3Distrupt.
+The project is designed to give basic concepts of smart contracts to the participants of Web3Disrupt.
-This smart contarct consist of following components,
+This smart contract consist of following components,

 1. Coffee Smart Contract.
 2. Coffee ERC-20 Token.